ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 Principles of Organization:
 - For this project, the main focal point/crowning jewel is the game that is going to be played.
 Everything else from homepage to scoreboard are secondary features.
 - My reasoning behind adding a homepage is to give user a hub area as such.
 In addition, when I was initially drafting this game I was planning on adding Easy, Medium and Hard difficulties to the game.
 This is something that I will not do on this iteration but may be something I want to introduce in future versions of game.
-- Also want to add different game varietys.
+- Also want to add different game varieties.
 There is a tiny element of this in the inclusion of the toggle on/off switch for the tile switch functionality, but my initial drafts of this game/s had many variations so would like to add these in future which will be accessible from the homepage.

 Therefore organisational flow of site will be Homepage/Hubpage <-> Smeach Cuimhne Game <-> Scoreboard <-> Contact Us